 - Attainable: The goal should challenge you yet still be achievable.
 Outline what you need to do to accomplish your goal, and identify any potential obstacles you’ll need to overcome.

 - Relevant: ensure what you’re trying to achieve is worthwhile to your business

 - Time-bound: set a deadline.
 Doing so will help avoid procrastination, discouragement, and wasted resources.

 With your goals in place, it’ll become easier for you to devise a social media strategy.

 Research Your Target Audience

-Remember, the more information you have, the better you understand what drives your target audience, and the stronger your strategy will be.
+Remember, the more information you have, the better you'll understand what drives your audience, which audience members are more likely to convert, and the stronger your strategy will be.

 Scrutinize the Competition